Abdallah-Allam/Git-Course/README.md

 		*.log => ignore anything with log extinsion
 		!vip.log => it is an exception for this file with log extension packs/ => ignore directory with its files
+	! if you use -f, --force command he will ignore all the ingores in .gitignore file !